 Join us for a women’s backcountry trail project in the Arc Dome Wilderness as we continue restoring the South Twin Trail.
 This area was heavily impacted by flooding from Hurricane Hilary, and after several hitches by our professional trail crew, the first three miles are now passable.
 This trip takes us beyond that work to keep rebuilding.
-We’ll backpack three miles into the Wilderness and set up a base camp near our work site, spending two full days focused on rock work.
-Using grip hoists, rock bars, and jacks, we’ll move and shape stone to rebuild durable trail structures.
-This is physically demanding work, but also some of the most rewarding, offering the chance to develop real confidence and skill in advanced trail techniques.
+We’ll backpack 3.7 miles into the Wilderness and set up a base camp near our work site, spending two full days focused on rock work and tread repair.
+Using grip hoists, rock bars, and pick mattocks, we’ll move rocks and lots of dirt to rebuild a durable trail!
+This is physically demanding work, but also some of the most rewarding, offering the chance to develop real confidence and skill in trail work techniques.
+No prior trail work experience needed; we will provide training on site.

 Led by experienced female trail professionals, this project creates a supportive, team-focused environment to learn, grow, and take on a meaningful challenge together.
-It’s a great next step for those looking to build on foundational trail skills and gain hands-on experience in rock work.
+It’s a great project for those looking to build trail skills and gain hands-on experience.

 Beyond the work, this trip is a true backcountry adventure.
 You’ll spend your days in a rugged and beautiful landscape, your evenings at camp, and your time fully immersed in a place few people get to experience this way.
 By joining this project, you’ll help restore a trail that was nearly lost, protect the surrounding landscape, and create a safe, lasting route for future visitors.
 Come ready to challenge yourself, build skills, and be part of an incredible team of women doing meaningful work in the Wilderness.